Monty Panesar: Personal life

 Panesar has been quoted as saying, "I follow Sikhism, and maybe I’ve channelled the discipline that religion creates into my cricket.
 There's discipline with any religion, and you can take it into a game or into anything else".
 Panesar has uncut hair and a full-length beard, which is a fundamental part of the Sikh identity and way of life.
 He won the 2006 Beard of the Year competition run by the Beard Liberation Front.

 In August 2013 Panesar was fined after he urinated on a doorman following his ejection from a Brighton club.
 Having admitted that he had broken the Sikh vow not to drink alcohol, combined with his poor form, the incident contributed to his leaving Sussex and being loaned to Essex.

 After he rejoined Northamptonshire in 2016, Panesar opened up about the mental illness that he had been suffering, speaking in the media about his acceptance to use medication to help him cope with feelings of paranoia and anxiety that came after a loss of confidence.

 He was married to Gursharan Rattan which ended in divorce.

 Panesar released his autobiography Monty Panesar: The Full Monty for White Owl Books in May 2019.

 After his retirement from cricket, Panesar studied Sports Journalism at St. Mary's University London, where he learnt the trade from Neil Kingston.
+Panesar is also an Overseas Citizen of India.

+In April 2024, Panesar announced his intention to stand for election as the next MP for Ealing Southall in the next UK General Election, as a candidate from the Workers Party of Britain, led by George Galloway: “When I played for England there was so much support from the fans and the whole nation when they put me where I am today, it’s my turn now to actually help the working-class people, whatever problems they have,” he remarked upon announcing his candidacy, “the gap between the rich and the poor is getting bigger and bigger.”
+He withdrew his candidacy a week later.